mendhak/eleventy-satisfactory/posts/2022-02-02-set-date-of-post.md

 ---
 title: How to set the date of a post
+last_modified_at: 2022-08-17
 ---

 When writing a new post, you can set the date of the post in a few different ways.
+The date of the post determines the order it appears in the post listings.

 ### In the filename